William Mitchell (sculptor): Life and career

 Mitchell's interest in experimentation, resulted in a wide range of projects that varied in both finish and style and which included the use of recycled timber and old furniture to create mosaics; the use of recycled glass, melted down and recast; the use of poured resin and polyurethane to add colour and the use of contemporary construction materials such as GRP (Glass reinforced plastic) and GRC (Glass reinforced concrete) to create large scale panelled installations.
 He was one of the few artists to investigate Faircrete, a John Laing developed concrete product that could be carved whilst still wet, retaining these shapes once dry.
 His 1973 Stations of the Cross at Clifton Cathedral in Bristol are examples of this work.
 At Clifton Cathedral, Mitchell also made the fibreglass designs for the original ceremonial doors (now replaced), as well as the Lectern.
 Mitchell also designed the huge internal concrete wall for the reception area at the Lee Valley Water Works in North London.
 This was reputed to be the largest single cast ever undertaken at that time and featured on the front cover of Concrete Quarterly magazine in Winter 1964.
 It was later granted grade II listed status.
-A number of in-depth articles and features in the UK construction press helped to confirm Mitchell's reputation within the industry including Concrete Murals, in Concrete Quarterly in Summer 1963, and “Designer, Craftsman, Genius” in The Architect issue of December 1975.
+A number of in-depth articles and features in the UK construction press helped to confirm Mitchell's reputation within the industry including Concrete Murals, in Concrete Quarterly in Summer 1963, and "Designer, Craftsman, Genius" in The Architect issue of December 1975.

 Mitchell appeared on several editions of the BBC show Tomorrow's World.
 In one appearance he explained a proposal for attaching a series of photoelectric cells to the 30m high flank wall of the Piccadilly Plaza Tower in Manchester.

 In the 1980s Mitchell went to work in Qatar for the Royal Families designing and building both the Qatar Zoo and the extensive Doha Corniche waterfront promenade.
-He also worked for the BART (Bay Area Rapid Transit) in San Francisco, USA where he was responsible for designing and constructing many of the decorative panelling and sculptural installations at a number of stations across the system.
+He also worked for the BART (Bay Area Rapid Transit) in San Francisco, California, where he was responsible for designing and constructing many of the decorative panelling and sculptural installations at a number of stations across the system.
 The 1980s also saw Mitchell in Honolulu, Hawaii where he created the modelled surroundings of the Civic Square.

 Mitchell spent many years as artistic design adviser to Mohammed Al Fayed, and was responsible for the overall design and for the carving and modelling of the panels for the Egyptian Hall and the Egyptian escalator at Harrods.
 He also designed Innocent Victims, the statue of Diana, Princess of Wales, and Dodi Fayed at Harrods.
 Other projects in which Mitchell was involved whilst working for Al Fayed, but that never got off the ground, included a footbridge over the River Thames linking Craven Cottage stadium to the southern shore, and a Harrods-themed hotel-and-experience proposal for the Las Vegas Strip.